UNION ARENA: Every Sword Art Online Vol. 2 Deck, Ranked

 #1 Purple Yuna is the strongest Sword Art Online Vol. 2 deck

 You know a deck is seriously strong when Bandai has to impose a restriction onto it.
-Among the hardened UNION ARENA community, Yuna is all but a legend.
-The deck was so strong in Japanese meta that Bandai had to restrict how many of the one-cost Yuna you can run in your deck in hopes of limiting this deck’s overwhelming power.
+Among the hardened UNION ARENA community, Yuna is almost a legend.
+The deck was so strong in the Japanese meta that Bandai had to restrict how many of the one-cost Yuna you can run in your deck in hopes of limiting this deck’s overwhelming power.

 As if that weren’t enough, your “Special” also protects the card you brought back from being chosen by affects, enabling some insane removal and staying power.